7 Best Auto Loans for Bad Credit of April 2026

 • Loan Types: New, used, refinance, lease buyout

-Autopay is a loan marketplace that connects borrowers with multiple lenders, helping them secure competitive rates on new and used auto loans, refinancing, and lease buyouts.
+Autopay is a loan marketplace that connects borrowers with multiple lenders across new and used vehicle financing, refinancing, and lease buyouts.

 Why Choose Autopay?